 *This post may contain affiliate links.
 For full disclosure visit our Affiliate Disclosure page.

 Are you on team chewy or team crunchy when it comes to cookies?
-This is a question I ask to everyone I meet because depending on your answer it determines whether we can be friends or not.
+This is a question I ask everyone I meet because depending on your answer it determines whether we can be friends or not.
 Just kidding!
 As long as you love cookies we are besties.

-But when it comes to cookies, I’ve always been on the team chewy (no offense team crunchy!
+But when it comes to cookies, I’ve always been on the team chewy (no offence team crunchy!
 I love crunchy ones too!)
 I just love that chewiness and softness when I bite into one.
 Mmm, it’s so good.

 Baking cookies is something that I thought was difficult after I had a major fail as a little kid.
 I avoided baking cookies for far too long and finally, I got myself into the kitchen and worked hard on perfecting my dream cookies.
 I experimented and failed, but I kept pushing myself and finally managed to bake the perfect vegan cookies!